Rubini Sambanthan: Miss World Malaysia 2013

 Rubini's first public appearance came to when she was chosen as one of the finalists to compete in Miss World Malaysia 2013.

 Miss International Malaysia 2014

 She became known after she won Miss International Malaysia title, specifically Miss International Malaysia 2014.
 She earns her right to compete as Malaysian representative at the Miss International 2014.

 Miss International 2014

-As Miss International Malaysia 2014, she represent Malaysia at the 54th edition of Miss International held in Tokyo, Japan but unfortunately she was unplaced.
-She was chosen as one of the Best Speakers for the forum section.
+As Miss International Malaysia 2014, she represent Malaysia at the 54th edition of Miss International held in Tokyo, Japan, but she did not place in the semifinals.

 Miss Tourism Sri Lanka International 2016

 In 2016, Rubini was appointed to represent Malaysia at Miss Tourism Sri Lanka International 2016.
 She eventually placed as 1st Runner-up and won a subsidiary title for Best National Costume.

 Modeling

-Asia’s Next Top Model
+Asia's Next Top Model

 She was scouted for the sixth cycle of the competition, becoming one of the 14 contestants.
 Rubini was placed in the top nine and was eliminated from the competition in the fourth episode.